Why Deep-V Hulls Handle Rough Water Better

 Entry angles of 50-60 degrees at the bow are common on serious offshore hulls.
 These extreme forward sections handle the initial wave contact, with the hull gradually flattening toward the 24-degree transom.

-Not every boat needs 24 degrees.
-Modified-V hulls with 16-20 degrees of deadrise suit protected waters and prioritize stability and efficiency over rough-water performance.
+Not every boat needs the full offshore treatment.
+Modified-V hulls with 16-20 degrees of deadrise suit protected waters perfectly and prioritize stability and efficiency over rough-water performance that won’t be needed.

 Catamaran hulls sidestep the whole discussion with completely different geometry.
 Their wide stance and wave-piercing designs offer an alternative path to rough-water performance.